All About our Wooden French Doors…

 Unless you have a very experienced carpenter available to build the door frames, it’s best to order doors “pre-hung”.
 It adds quite a bit to the cost of the door, but it all works itself out in the end because you’d have to hire someone to build the door frames.

 We ordered the doors unfinished, and finished them on site (read more about this below).
-Other details like swing direction and jamb size should be confirmed with your contractor before ordering.
+Consider and confirm other details like swing direction and jamb size with your contractor before ordering.

-When I ordered the doors, I initially intended to paint them, but when they arrived, we realized that it would be quite a sin to paint the wood.
-The wood, paint grade at that, was so beautiful and the warmth of it added so much to our home.
+I initially intended to paint the doors, but when they arrived, we realized that it would be quite a sin to paint the wood.
+The wood was so beautiful and the warmth of it added so much to our home.

 The wood is Brazilian Mahogany, and has a wonderful softness about it.
 Typically I am drawn towards white oak, but the Mahogany here is really wonderful!
 The wood is not orange or too saturated in color, and has a nice organic and aged look to it.